-In 2018, Halloween haunted houses in Arkansas are very scary entertainment.
+In 2021, Halloween haunted houses in Arkansas are very scary entertainment.
 Haunted attractions have lots of zombies, demons, chainsaw murders, and aliens come out around Halloween.
-Most haunts have animatronics, quality Hollywood type sets, air blasters, costumed actors, and professional makeup.
-Just visit one of the many haunted attractions around Little Rock, Hot Springs, Fayetteville or Jonesboro to know that.
-They’ve exported one of the scariest business known to humankind to the rest of the world: Walmart.
-So in October avoid the Arkansas haunted houses at all costs.
-Unless you are up for a good scare at Halloween!
+Most haunted houses have animatronics, quality Hollywood type sets, air blasters, costumed actors, and professional makeup.
+Just visit one of the many haunted attractions near you, including those around Little Rock, Hot Springs, Fayetteville or Jonesboro.
+So in October avoid the Arkansas haunted houses at all costs…unless you are up for a good scare at Halloween!

 Asylum - Cave Springs, AR

-Asylum is an annual haunted house in Lowell, Arkansas.
-Tickets are low priced entertainment.
+Asylum is an annual haunted house in Cave Springs, Arkansas.
+Tickets are low priced entertainment with basic ticket at $15.
 The Asylum runs from 7 pm to midnight.
-It is open every Friday and Saturday in October.
+It is open every Friday and Saturday starting around the middle of October plus added dates Halloween week.

 Banshee Manor - Fayetteville, AR